chinmaymk/aikit/docs/index.md

       link: https://www.npmjs.com/package/@chinmaymk/aikit
 ---

-AIKit is a minimal TypeScript wrapper that gives you unified access to the generation APIs of OpenAI, Anthropic, and Google Gemini—complete with streaming, multimodal inputs, and tool calling.
+AIKit is a minimal TypeScript wrapper that gives you unified access to the generation APIs of OpenAI, Anthropic, and Google Gemini—complete with streaming, multimodal inputs (text, images, and audio), and tool calling.
 No extra runtime packages: just the `fetch` that ships with modern Node and browsers.

-**Use AIKit for:** Generation & streaming, multimodal prompts (text + images), tool/function calling, and embeddings.
+**Use AIKit for:** Generation & streaming, multimodal prompts (text + images + audio), tool/function calling, and embeddings.

 _Use the official provider SDKs for everything else (fine-tuning, file management, etc.)._